 Why it’s iconic: The train-station legacy and grand space bring a different energy than standard hotels.

 In Columbia, Missouri, the Tiger Hotel (known today as voco The Tiger Hotel) dates to 1928 and was once the city’s landmark skyscraper.
-Wikipedia

 Highlights: